 Mendip Hills event

 This Sunday Bristol OK has an event at Black Down - nothing to do with the range of hills we use.
-Its a north facing slope with an extensive path network and dozens of individually mapped trees...and a curious past
+Its on open hillside with an extensive path network and dozens of individually mapped trees...and it has a curious past.

 Two dozen QO folk, more than half of them juniors, encountered it this time two years ago, when it was used for a junior tournament (Yvette Baker) qualifier.